 ASSISTANTS: Registered nurses and/or technicians who are employees of the facility providing your procedure will assist the physician.
 Students, industry representatives or other observers will not be permitted to be present without your permission.
-CRNA services at this facility are provided by Animas Anesthesia Associates, LLC, which is a subsidiary of Digestive Health Associates, PC.
+CRNA services at this facility are provided by Animas Anesthesia Associates, LLC.
 Other physicians or assistants are rarely necessary during colonoscopy, though occasionally the physician may request an opinion regarding a finding or technique from another physician during a procedure.